XColorful/Custom-Fast-Hardcore/README.md

 ### 大逃杀机制

+- CBR addon by XiaoColorful
 - Custom BattleRoyale by XiaoColorful
-- CBR addon by XiaoColorful

 ### 世界生成

 - Better Villages by jtl_elisa, jtl_tom
 - Biomes O' Plenty by Forstride, TheAdubbz
+- ChoiceTheorem's Overhauled Village by ChoiceTheorem
 - Chunky by pop4959
 - Formations Overworld by SuperMartjin642
+- GlitchCore by TheAdubbz
 - MVS - Moog's Voyager Structures by finndog_123, olver___\_, havococcultist, TFA120
 - Repurposed Structures by telopathicgrunt
 - Towns and Towers by Biban_Auriu, Kubek
-- ChoiceTheorem's Overhauled Village by ChoiceTheorem

 ### 玩法扩展